 The main reason for this situation is that the Google staff is too busy to be handling manual verifications.
 In fact, in order to avoid any frauds (something very common on Google My Business), Google Support makes some manual verification of a weak percentage of creations and claims of business listings on GMB.
 As such, these two processes have been currently put on hold.

 4. Delays for opening and exceptional closing times

 From the tests that we have done, the addition of special hours (and closing) seem to be prioritized over other edits (such as name or phone).

 Meanwhile, following the current situation, the moderators from Google are concentrated over the Health-businesses.
-All of the clients from Partoo have been contacted in advance since the first day of lockdown to manage this subject, before the situation became worse and that most edits had been blocked by Google.
+All of Partoo’s clients have been contacted in advance since the first day of lockdown to manage this subject, before the situation became worse and that most edits had been blocked by Google.

 The Partoo teams work seamlessly with the Google staff to push some edits to be done for a specific purpose: The objective is to reduce the time needed for any changes and to allow our clients to have their information updated on time.